Spring in the Patch Takes a Fallow Year

 DJ Frank says…

-“The Patch Block Party event will be another great community event by Friends of William Clarke Park, featuring music made in various districts of New York in the late 70’s to mid 80’s.
+“The Patch Block Party event will be another great community event by The Friends of William Clarke Park, featuring music made in various districts of New York in the late 70’s to mid 80’s.

-Rap took off in a big way and community was big in South Bronx’s “The Bottom Line”, Kurtis Blow’s “Hard Times”, Gary Byrd “The Crown” and of course Grandmaster Flash & The Furious Five (with Duke Bootee) “The Message”, a tough reality call on living in 80’s New York.
+Rap took off in a big way and community was everything in South Bronx’s “The Bottom Line”, Kurtis Blow’s “Hard Times”, Gary Byrd “The Crown” and of course Grandmaster Flash & The Furious Five (with Duke Bootee) “The Message”, a tough reality call on living in 80’s New York.

 The rockers weren’t sleeping either, artists such as Talking Heads, James White & the Blacks, Arthur Russell, Lizzy Mercier Descloux and a young Madonna among many brought funk into their sound.
 It was all going on for sure!